Termination of pseudo-effective 4-fold flips: Introduction

-Two of the main goals of the minimal model program are to prove the existence of flips and termination of any sequence of such birational transformations.
-The existence and termination of flips for terminal $3$-folds was achieved by Mori in ~\cite{Mor88}.
-This result was generalized to the log canonical case by Shokurov~\cite{Shok96}.
+As mentioned above, two of the main goals of the minimal model program are to prove the existence of flips and the termination of a sequence of such birational transformations.
+The existence of flips for terminal $3$-folds was achieved by Mori in ~\cite{Mor88}.
+Koll\'ar and Mori classified terminal $3$-fold flips~\cite{KM92}.
+The existence and termination of log canonical $3$-fold flips were achieved by Shokurov~\cites{Sho92,Sho96}.
+Many of these results are based on the work of Kawamata on $3$-fold singularities~\cite{Kaw88}.
+This result was generalized to the log canonical case by Shokurov~\cite{Sho96}.
 All these proofs rely on a careful analysis of the flipping contractions for $3$-folds.
-In dimension $4$, Kawamata settled the existence of smooth $4$-fold flips in ~\cite{Kaw89} and this result was generalized to the singular case by many authors (see, e.g., ~\cite{KMM87}).
-In ~\cite{Fuj04}, Fujino proved the termination of canonical $4$-fold flips by studying an invariant that decreases with flips, the so-called {\em difficulty function}.
-Later, in~\cite{AHK} Alexeev, Hacon, and Kawamata proved termination of many klt $4$-fold flips using the same invariant.
-In ~\cite{Shok09}, Shokurov introduced a special sequence of flips for the minimal model program of a pair, called {\em ordered flips}, or {\em flips with scaling}, and proved that any sequence of flips with scaling for klt $4$-folds terminates.
-The existence of flips in arbitrary dimension was finally achieved by Birkar, Cascini, Hacon, and McKernan in ~\cite{BCHM}, where the authors also prove termination of flips with scaling for klt pairs $(X,\Delta)$ with $\Delta$ a big $\qq$-divisor.
-In ~\cite{Bir07}, Birkar proved termination of any sequence of flips for klt pairs with $K_X+\Delta \sim_\qq D\geq 0$ assuming termination of flips in dimension $\dim(X)-1$ and the ACC conjecture for log canonical thresholds.
-Such conjecture was proved by Hacon, McKernan, and Xu in~\cite{HMX14}.
+In dimension $4$, Kawamata settled the existence of smooth $4$-fold flips in ~\cite{Kaw89}.
+In~\cite{KMM87}, the authors proved the termination of terminal flips for $4$-folds.
+In~\cite{Sho04}, Shokurov proved the existence of flips for $4$-folds.
+In~\cite{Sho85}, Shokurov introduced the {\em difficulty function} to study extremal ray contractions on algebraic varieties.
+In~\cite{Fuj04}, Fujino used a variant of the difficulty function to prove the termination of canonical $4$-fold flips.
+Later, in~\cite{AHK} Alexeev, Hacon, and Kawamata proved the termination of many klt $4$-fold flips using a similar invariant to the one in~\cite{Sho04}.
+In ~\cite{Sho92}, Shokurov introduced a special sequence of flips for the minimal model program of a pair, called {\em ordered flips}, or {\em flips with scaling}, and proved that any sequence of flips with scaling for $4$-folds terminates.
+The existence of flips in arbitrary dimension for klt pairs was finally achieved by Birkar, Cascini, Hacon, and M\textsuperscript{c}Kernan in ~\cite{BCHM10}.
+The authors also proved the termination of flips with scaling for klt pairs $(X,B)$ with $B$ a big $\rr$-divisor.
+In~\cites{Bir12,HX13}, the existence of log canonical flips was proved.
+In ~\cite{Bir07}, Birkar proved the termination of any sequence of flips for klt pairs with $K_X+B \sim_\rr E\geq 0$ assuming termination of flips in dimension $\dim X -1$ and the ACC conjecture for log canonical thresholds.
+The ACC conjecture for log canonical thresholds was proved by Hacon, M\textsuperscript{c}Kernan, and Xu in~\cite{HMX14}.